Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 They should start making blocks, and will only continue to do so as long as both of them are online.

-To make a Tendermint network that can tolerate one of the validators failing, you need at least four validator nodes (e.g., 2/3).
+To make a Tenderely network that can tolerate one of the validators failing, you need at least four validator nodes (e.g., 2/3).

 Updating validators in a live network is supported but must be